History of the foreign relations of the United Kingdom: Latin America

-Britain supplied warships and blockade runners to the Confederate Navy, but had a large scale trade with the United States and many British men volunteered to fight for the Northern Union Army.
-Northern food supplies were much more essential to Britain than Southern cotton.
-After the war, the US demanded reparations (called the Alabama Claims) for the damages caused by the warships.
-After arbitration the British paid the U.S. $15.5 million in 1872 and peaceful relations resumed.

-Relations with the Ottoman Empire
+The Ottoman Empire

 As the 19th century progressed the Ottoman Empire grew weaker and Britain increasingly became its protector, even fighting the Crimean War in the 1850s to help it out against Russia.
 Three British leaders played major roles.
 Lord Palmerston in the 1830–65 era considered the Ottoman Empire an essential component in the balance of power, was the most favourable toward Constantinople.
 William Gladstone in the 1870s sought to build a Concert of Europe that would support the survival of the empire.
 In the 1880s and 1890s Lord Salisbury contemplated an orderly dismemberment of it, in such a way as to reduce rivalry between the greater powers.